bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 <a name="foot4">\[4\]</a> One way to think about this is that for any
-copy of an allele that the focal female carries, the probability that her cousin will carry a replica copy of this allele (i.e., a copy that is identical-by-descent, originating in a common ancestor -- in this case, a grand-parent) is 1/8.
-Inclusive fitness predicts that natural selection will maximise replica allele copies, whether they are in a focal indivual or its relative (Hamilton 1964a; Hamilton 1964b).
+copy of an allele that the focal female carries, the probability that her cousin will carry a replica copy of this allele due to common ancestry (i.e., a copy that is identical-by-descent, originating in a common ancestor -- in this case, a grand-parent) is 1/8.
+Inclusive fitness predicts that natural selection will act in the direction of increasing replica allele copies, whether they are in a focal indivual or its relative (Hamilton 1964a; Hamilton 1964b).
 Hence, we need to weigh the reproductive success of a focal female's cousin accordingly because he is affected by her decision to inbreed or avoid inbreeding.

 <a name="foot5">\[5\]</a> Or, perhaps equally appealing, to discover
 previously unknown assumptions from consistently observed patterns